09 Spinning Wheels

 We were spared having to socialize further by the appearance of Euphemia, who poked first her ears and then her head, body and tail through the doorway.
 Once through, she said, “Inspector Barks and Detective Mittens.
 I trust you have not been waiting long?”
 She slunk into the office, and sat in a corner, equi-distant from us both.
 Euphemia was not one of those fashionable cats who has adopted a primate style of dress, so it is more accurate to say that she was adorned, not clothed.
 She wore a modest kerchief around her head, she had three metal studs in her right ear, and her whiskers were dyed.
 Her most prominent adornment was her ankle bracelets, to which were attached tiny ceramic bells.
 These bells rang as she moved – useless if hunting birds, but no doubt quite effective at alluring toms.

-I have never inquired about Mittens’ sexual habits, but because of his soft, petulant manner I assumed he was attracted to hard, young toms, and was certainly a bottom.
+I have never inquired about Mittens’ sexual habits, but because of his soft, petulant manner I assumed without reflection that he was attracted to hard, young toms, and was a bottom.
 I was therefore surprised to see his eyes light up like supernovas as he greeted Euphemia with a little bow.

 Following Mittens’ suggestion, we decided to relocate to a café in Outrement.
 We scampered instead of taking a cab.
 Mittens went ahead with Euphemia.
-I dawdled behind reading copies of La Derrière and The Gazebo, the city’s largest circulation dailies.
-The Gazebo ran an old story about the Nicaraguan kitten Tulip had just adopted.
+I dawdled behind reading copies of La Derrière and The Gazebo, Montreal’s largest circulation dailies.
+The Gazebo ran an old story about the Nicaraguan kitten with a hare-lip Tulip had just sponsored.
 La Derrière appeared to be on our trail: according to a story on the back page of the front section, Tulip had missed a performance last night.
 The writer speculated as to whether she was the victim in yesterday’s murder.
 The story cited a source within the Police department who would “reveal all” today.

 I put away the papers.
 When I looked up I saw that Euphemia was now beside me.
 She leaned so close to me that I could smell every molecule on her pearl white mane.